Contents

 This attribute applies artist, composer (if preference is set), album and title separation.
 It works regardless of whether other script lines had this attribute.
 Artist separation uses substring searches using separators in an artist tag to better detect the same artists with guest artists in the artist tag.
 The separators are:

-Each separator looks for a space on either side of the separator.
+Each separator looks for a space on either side of the separator except ft./ and f./ which doesn't need a space after and , which doesn't need a space before.
 Substrings are omitted when 'orchestr' is found in the second part.
 Parenthesis are removed before making comparisons.
 Up to 3 artists per tag can be detected using up to 2 of the same type of separators.
+The first separator found is the one used according to the order of separators above.
+It was designed to work with most multiple artists as found in the wild and it is documented here in case accommodation is needed.

 Album Separation is useful for various artist albums where artist separation will not prevent proximity on the same album.